MoritzBlumer/utilities/README.md

 # descriptions

+## ```count_alleles.py```

+Simple script to count missing (.), A, C, G, T alleles per site from a VCF.
+- reads VCF (with or without header) from STDIN and prints to STDOUT
+- input: SNPs (invariant, bialellic, multiallelic)
+- only for diploid samples, phased (|) or unphased (/)
+- output: TSV with CHROM, POS .
+A C G T counts
+- set '-h' flag to output a header line

 ## ```mito_contamination_scan.py```

 Script to extract allelic depth from VCF at mitochondrial variant sites to check for sample contamination.